 Managing Projects, Programs and Change Initiatives

-Plan, Lead, Deliver, Realise — Projects and change doesn’t just happen, they need leadership to be successful
+Plan, Lead, Deliver, Realise — Change doesn’t just happen, it needs leadership to be successful

 Evolution of Project Management

-Project management and program management have matured during the last 20 years or so.
-There is a clearly defined profession with a formal Project Management Body of Knowledge (PMBOK), numerous methodologies and frameworks (e.g. PRINCE2 and MSP), defined competency standards, professional membership associations (e.g. PMI and AIPM), and their formal accreditation systems.
+Project management and program management have matured over the last 20 years or so.
+What was a clearly defined profession with a formal Project Management Body of Knowledge (PMBOK), numerous methodologies and frameworks (e.g. PRINCE2 and MSP), defined competency standards, professional membership associations (e.g. PMI and AIPM), and formal accreditation is being challenged by adaptive approaches including Agile, Scaled Agile Framework (SAFe) and Lean (Lean Portfolio Management).

 Skills of an effective Project Manager

 Much has been written about what makes an effective project manager.
 Read the textbook, and you may be misled into thinking it is all about creating artifacts.
-At Core Consulting Group (CCG), our focus is on delivering value and benefits within the objectives of the approved business case.
-This is particularly important for strategic projects.
+At Core Consulting Group (CCG), our focus is on delivering value and benefits align to objectives of the initiaitve.

 The textbook states that project management “involves the discipline of planning, organising, controlling, and managing resources to achieve project goals and outcomes”.

-We believe that while all this is important, it is the ‘soft skills’ that count: the communication skills and the ability to influence and lead people to achieve a common goal.
-Due to the temporary nature of projects, in global environments involving vendors, contractors, politics, and funding constraints, it is the management of these areas that differentiate the good from great.
+We believe that while some of this is important, it is the ‘soft skills’ that count: the communication and collaboration skills and the ability to influence and help people to work as a team and achieve a common goal.

 Continuous change is somewhat different, often involving a blend of “project” and “business as usual” resources.
 A focus on the product rather than the project, with delivery of value to the organisation being key.
 Managing delivery of change requires similar qualities in terms of the manager but the approach and focus may differ.